Oulton Abbey: The Abbey today

-A new nursing home was built for the Abbey in 2017.
-A nursery school is also operated within the grounds.
-By 2019, with just three nuns remaining in the community, the decision was taken to suppress the Abbey, with the remaining nuns joining Stanbrook Abbey in North Yorkshire, although the last abbess Dame Benedicta Scott remains at Oulton as a resident of the nursing home; a priest also remains in residence and the chapel continues as a public Mass Centre.
+A new building was erected as a nursing home in the Abbey grounds in 2017.
+A nursery school also operates within the grounds.
+By 2019, with just three nuns remaining in the community, the decision was taken to close the monastic community at the Abbey, with the remaining nuns joining Stanbrook Abbey in North Yorkshire.
+Only the last superior, Dame Benedicta Scott, remained at Oulton as a resident of the nursing home, until her death in March 2024.
+A priest also remains in residence and the chapel continues as a public Mass Centre.

-The property subsequently underwent substantial refurbishment and is occupied by the Oulton Abbey Care Home.
+The property has subsequently undergone substantial refurbishment and is occupied by the Oulton Abbey Care Home.